OpenFAST/openfast/docs/source/working.rst

 The main question is how to determine which mode is which.
 There is no true solution to this question, here are some elements to help the identifications:

  - The system frequencies are usually easy to determine at 0 m/s and 0 rpm.
 The system frequencies will vary progressively from this reference point as the RPM/WS/pitch changes.
-Blade modes will typically display a "splitting" equal to +/- the rotational speed frequency as the rotational speed increases.
+Blade regressive and progressive modes will typically display a "splitting" equal to +/- the rotational speed frequency as the rotational speed increases.
+The collective modes in flap tend to increase in frequency with rotor speed due to centrifugal stiffening.

- - Blade flap modes are typically highly damped
+ - Blade flap modes are typically highly damped (significantly more than edgewise modes) when aerodynamics are present.

  - From an operating point to the next, the damping will not change drastically.